-Buying less, but of better quality clothes might cost you a little more, than purchasing cheap fast-fashion ones, but it will worth it in the long term.
+Buying less, but of better quality clothes might cost you a little more, than purchasing cheap ones, but it will worth it in the long term.
 A cheap, bad quality garment will last only a few wears after it’s shredded to pieces, whereas one of a better quality be in your closet much longer.
 It costs more, but you will only need one.
 Having fewer quality items instead of many bad quality ones is much better and will reduce your carbon footprint as well.

 3. Support sustainable and ethical brands

 Fast fashion is popular among consumers exactly because is fast and affordable.
 Items are trendy and last one season, so you can easily end un with a wardrobe that needs to be renewed for the next.
 However, the rise of more and more brands that promote transparency and friendly to the environment ways makes it so easy to get a hold of ethical and ecologically conscious made items.
 Some wildly popular among the fashion enthusiasts are Reformation, Stella McCartney, and Simon Miller.